 - Bring your refrigerated items to room temperature so they blend more easily.

-- Make sure to let the dough chill so the cookies don’t spread much.
+- Chill the dough so the cookies don’t spread much.

-- For the ultimate sweet and salty flavor, sprinkle the cookies with flaky sea salt.
+- Sprinkle the cookies with flaky sea salt!

 How To Store

-Raw cookie dough: Easily prep the dough a day in advance and leave it in the fridge overnight.
-When ready to bake, if the cookie dough is too firm to scoop, let it sit at room temperature for 5-10 minutes just so it softened a tad to become scoopable.
-Since the cookie dough is extra cold, it will take an extra 2-3 minutes to cook in the oven
+Raw cookie dough: Prep the dough a day in advance and leave it in the fridge overnight.
+When ready to bake, let dough sit at room temperature for 5-10 minutes just so it softened a tad to become scoopable.

 Place uneaten cookies in an airtight container in the fridge.
-They are super delicious at room temperature or cold from the fridge!
 You can also freeze the cookies in a sealed freezer-safe ziplock bag for up to 3 months.
 Defrost on the counter when ready to enjoy.

 Oat Flour Chocolate Chip Cookies